 Rupert Holmes’ hit song “The Piña Colada Song (Escape)” is an ironic track that poignantly captures the contradictory nature of modern relationships.

-The song follows a narrator as he realizes that his current relationship status is unfulfilling and repetitive, despite a seemingly happy life with his partner.
+The song follows a narrator as he realizes his current relationship status is unfulfilling and repetitive despite his seemingly happy life with his partner.

 16. “Dear God” by XTC